bozek-lu/automation-scripts/README.md

 # automation-scripts
-Some scripts and feature files for gherkin/cucumber
+Some scripts and feature files for gherkin/cucumber and other random stuff